akhtarnabeel/ecoforecastCS/README.md

     GENI nodes are spread all over the US at different educational and research institutes.
 However, GENI nodes have limited resources, so O&S can run serverless functions with RAM up to 2GB for each VF.

     Although VFs running on Chameleon cloud have more resources, they are bound to one geographical location.
 If VFs are geographically far from the data source, the download time for the input data can significantly impact the total running time of a function.
-Morever, saving the output from VF into a database, which is geographically far from where function executes, can also significantly impact the running time of the function.
+Morover, saving the output from VF into a database, which is geographically far from where function executes, can also significantly impact the running time of the function.

     Although GENI nodes have limited computation power, the functions can run at different geographical locations and VFs can be placed closer to the data source.
 This can reduce the download time for input data and significantly reduce the running time for the VF.